Florida Zoning Laws & Ordinances

 Orlando, for instance, has a zoning ordinance that prohibits you from selling alcohol near a school or church.
 You may be eligible to apply for a waiver, however, if you are opening up a restaurant that will have a permanent kitchen and serve alcohol throughout the day.

 Further, you might need permissions to install canopies or other structures on your commercial development property.
-A zoning lawyer helps make sure that you know what permissions you need to obtain and when.
+An Orlando, FL zoning lawyer helps make sure that you know what permissions you need to obtain and when.

 What Does a Zoning Lawyer Do for Your Small Business?

-A zoning lawyer is an invaluable asset for your small business, helping you by:
+A zoning attorney is an invaluable asset for your small business, helping you by:

 - Researching the applicable zoning law,